MrMicrowaveOven/AlgorithmsCurriculum/interview-prep/whiteboard-strategies.md

 Sort the input when dealing with ordered values.
 *"Get the k biggest elements in an array."*
 => Sort the array and get the k last elements.
 (Yields n * log(n) performance.
-Notes that using a heap to track the k biggest elements is n * log(k), therefore necessarily faster.)
+Note that using a heap to track the k biggest elements is n * log(k), therefore necessarily faster.)

 **Dynamic Programming**